Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 ### References
 - To find the command for seeing which ports are in use I used this website [Link to website](https://help.extensis.com/hc/en-us/articles/360010122594-Identifying-ports-in-use-on-macOS-and-Windows)
 - To find what was running on that port, so i could terminate it I used this website [Link to website](https://stackoverflow.com/questions/72369320/why-always-something-is-running-at-port-5000-on-my-mac)

+## Learning story 272
+as a student I want to learn how to refine my user stories, so I can get a higher grade for the review.